 The Association of Commonwealth Universities (ACU) is the world’s first and oldest international university network, established in 1913.

-- Scholarshipcan be taken in South Africa The studentships are tenable at:
+The program can be taken in South Africa Scholarships are tenable at:

 - North-West University